 Ressources and information for students

-- Complete Study Guide: Please make sure to have a look into our complete guide to your studies that contains all general information that new students need to know.
+Study Guide: Please make sure to have a look into our guide to your studies that contains all general information that students need to know.

 This is our internal mailing list for important information about the MA program, advertisments, events, etc. With this list, you get regularly informed about teaching, research, and job offers at the Institute and its affiliated research centers.
 You can subscribe to the internal mailing list here.